dylanfprice/html-api/README.md

 # HTML API

 Should we be serving our APIs in HTML?
+A thought experiment.

 ## Problems with CRUD "REST" APIs